woman with coccydynia doing yoga stretches

 • Mobility Defects: Too much movement (hypermobility) in the joint that connects the coccyx to the sacrum can lead to coccyx injuries.
 However, on the flip side, too little movement (hypomobility) prevents the tailbone from assuming a comfortable position while we are sitting.
 Over time, this repetitive strain can lead to coccyx pain.

 • Injuries: Injuries to the coccyx are by far the most common cause of tailbone pain.
 These can occur from unexpected falls or a sudden blow during high-impact sports.
 Tailbone trauma often results in bruising around the coccyx, coccygeal fractures, and/or dislocations.
+Muscle tension, particularly in the pelvic floor, can also contribute to coccydynia by causing inflammation and spasms.

 • Childbirth: Like injuries, childbirth can cause manual trauma to the coccyx.
 This usually takes place when the fetus’ head passes over the coccyx during the delivery process.
 If the fetus’ head is larger than normal or positioned awkwardly, then coccygeal injuries can result.